List of Green Lanterns: Power Ring

-Power Ring is the name of several DC Comics supervillains — counterparts of Green Lanterns Hal Jordan, Kyle Rayner, and John Stewart.
+Power Ring is the name of several DC Comics supervillains –counterparts of Green Lanterns Hal Jordan, Kyle Rayner, and John Stewart.
 Originally residing on Earth-Three, which was subsequently destroyed during Crisis on Infinite Earths, Power Ring along with the other Syndicators ended up being recreated in the Anti-Matter Universe's Earth.

 Iron Lantern

 Iron Lantern is an Amalgam Comics character and combination of Hal Jordan and Iron Man.
 He first appeared in Showcase of Suspense #1, and was created by writer Kurt Busiek.

 Iron Lantern's origin is revealed in Iron Lantern #1.
 Hal Stark is the millionaire owner of Stark Aviation.
 While working on a prototype flight simulator, Stark is pulled to the site of a space ship by a beam of green energy.
 The simulator crashes, badly injuring Stark.
 The spaceship contains the corpse of an alien named Rhomann Sur (an amalgamation of Marvel's Rhomann Dey and DC's Abin Sur).
 Stark is able to use parts of the spaceship to build a superpowered suit of armor (powered by Sur's lantern) to keep himself alive.
 Stark defeats the aliens responsible for Sur's death and decides to fight evil as Iron Lantern.

-Iron Lantern's other foes include Madame Sapphire (Pepper Ferris — Marvel's Madame Masque and DC's Star Sapphire), H.E.C.T.O.R.
-(Marvel's MODOK and DC's Hector Hammond), Oa the Living Planet (Ego the Living Planet mixed with Oa, the home planet of the Guardians of the Universe), and Mandarinestro (Marvel's Mandarin and DC's Sinestro).